Atomic scientists’ bulletin calls on Armenia to close “dangerous” nuclear power plant

-Armenia’s nuclear power plant is dangerous and it is time to close it, the Bulletin of the Atomic Scientists has declared.
+Armenia’s nuclear power plant is dangerous and it is time to close it, an analysis in the Bulletin of the Atomic Scientists has concluded.

 In late 2020, the Armenian government announced that Metsamor would close for five months in 2021 to attempt significant upgrades.
 Soon after, the EU urged Armenia to make the closure permanent since the plant “cannot be updated to fully meet internationally accepted safety standards”.